Ogier the Dane: Historical references

 There is no Ogier of consequence in Danish history; at least, no Ogier as such appears in Saxo Grammaticus's Gesta Danorum.
+However, the Danish work Holger Danskes Krønike (1534) by Christiern Pedersen transformed Ogier into the son of King Gøtrek of Denmark, namely Oluf son of Gøtrek.
+(Note: There are various spellings: "Godfred", etc.) (Note: The "Fortale" of the original begins "Gøttrick Kong Olger danskis fader]" and later states "Der effter lod kong Gøttrick forsamble de ypperste herrer oc frwer i riget/ ath de skulde vere hanss faddere/ Saa lod han cristne Olger och kallede hannem Oluff/ Men ieg vil kalle hannem Olger (Then he was baptized and christened Oluf, but I shall call him Ogier)"; also in Hanssen's edition.)

-However, the Danish work Holger Danskes Krønike (1534) made Ogier into the son of King Gøtrek of Denmark (Note: "Gøtrek" is the spelling in (Hanssen 1842) edition of the text.
-But there are various spellings: "Godfred", etc.) (namely Olaf son of Gøtrek, mentioned by Saxo).
-"Olgerus, dux Daniæ" ("Olger, War-Leader of the Danes") had rebuilt the St. Martin's monastery pillaged by the Saxons in 778, according to the chronicle of this monastery at Cologne (ca. 1050).
+According to the Chronicon Sancti Martini Coloniensis (c.
+1050) which purports to tell the early history of the Great St. Martin Church, Cologne, "Olgerus, dux Daniæ" ("Olger, War-Leader of the Danes"), one assisting Emperor Charlemagne, was a great benefactor to the St. Martin monastery pillaged by the Saxons in 778, serving to rebuild.
 However, this is not a contemporary record and may just be poetic fiction.